ARMmbed/mbed-os-5-docs/docs/ref-designs/TensorFlow.md

     sudo screen /dev/ttyACM0 9600
     ```

-1. Speak to your device: Saying "Yes" will print "Yes" and "No" will print "No" on the serial port:
+1. Speak into the board's microphone: Saying "Yes" will print "Yes" and "No" will print "No" on the serial port:

     ```
     Heard yes (208) @116448ms